-Novels of the 1750s and early 1760s are often overlooked, like a middle child surrounded by her more illustrious siblings.
-Seen as either the disappointing sequel to the novel’s meteoric rise in the 1740s (which included hits such as Clarissa [1747-8], Roderick Random , and Tom Jones ) or as underdeveloped predecessors to emerging genres like the Gothic novel, the novel of sensibility and Jacobin fiction (which defined the 1770s-1790s), midcentury prose is rarely understood as a distinct literary entity in and of itself.
-These novels often provoke confusion more than admiration, and reflect their somewhat shapeless moment in literary history “without generic fixity or a clear market” (Clery 77).
+Novels of the 1750s and early 1760s are often overlooked, like middle children surrounded by more illustrious siblings.
+They’re either seen as disappointing sequels to the novel’s meteoric rise in the 1740s (which included hits such as Clarissa [1747-8], Roderick Random , and Tom Jones ) or as underdeveloped predecessors to genres like the Gothic novel, the novel of sensibility, and Jacobin fiction.
+In both cases, midcentury narratives are rarely understood as a distinct mode of literature.
+Instead, they provoke more confusion than admiration and reflect what E.J.
+Clery describes as a shapeless moment in literary history “without generic fixity or a clear market” (77).

-The topic of my study, midcentury novels specifically about women, is indeed a motley cluster that compels a variety of literary representations.
-Pious didactic novels with wallflower leads jostle against scandalous romans à clef, centred by moody, violent anti-heroines.
+Midcentury novels about women (the topic of my study) are indeed a motley cluster.
+They compel a variety of literary representations: pious didactic novels led by wallflowers jostle against scandalous romans à clef, centred by moody, violent anti-heroines.
 Whore memoirs, joyous spoofs, and comic rambles are competitively priced with sentimental epics and bleak biographies.

-Tropes of femininity run wild: the stereotypical heroine of romance also happens to be an independent, delightfully self-centred young heiress in The Female Quixote (1752); the sexual maven occupies the traditionally male role of comic lead in Nancy Dawson (1760).
-Eloisa (1761) enacts the usual death-via-premarital-sex punishment plot, yet also fiercely defends its heroine, imbuing her with integrity, sexuality, and quick wit – not the expected personality traits in female characters of the time.
+Tropes of femininity run wild: the stereotypical heroine of romance also happens to be a delightfully self-centred young heiress in The Female Quixote (1752).
+Meanwhile, the sexual maven occupies the traditionally male role of comic lead in Nancy Dawson (1760).
+In Eloisa (1760), the English translation of Julie ou La Nouvelle Héloïse, Jean-Jacques Rousseau goes for the usual death-via-premarital-sex punishment plot, though he also fiercely defends his heroine, imbuing her with integrity, quick wit, and a new kind of virtue based on expressing emotion.
 How does one fit these contrary women into established histories of the eighteenth-century novel?

 Perhaps a better question is whether one should.
-While diachronic historicism uses the past to understand the present, this project employs synchronic historicism, where the past is puzzled out in all its strangeness, not beholden to what came before or afterward.
-By presenting a micro-historical slice of time (fifteen years between 1750 and 1765), this critical bibliography and web exhibition records and displays the loose, unwieldy shape and intense variety of popular feminocentric prose at midcentury.
+While diachronic historicism uses the past to understand the present, I decided to use synchronic historicism in this project.
+Synchronic historicism allows us to see the past in all its strange glory; it gives us a view of these books that is unbeholden to what came before or afterward.
+By presenting a micro-historical slice of time (fifteen years between 1750 and 1765), my critical bibliography and web exhibition record the unwieldy variety of popular narratives aboutwomen at midcentury.
 I do not try to integrate my evidence into a grander narrative about the rise of the novel.
-I prefer to offer this period a rare privilege: the opportunity to let its evidence speak for itself.
+I prefer to offer this period a rare privilege: the opportunity to speak for itself.

 A slideshow of midcentury title pages, from both canonical and forgotten works.

-Any archival project invites some version of the following query, ‘But should we attend to these novels?
-Should every novel be saved simply because it existed, no matter how dreadful?’
-This bibliography provides a simple, though energetic, answer: Yes!
+Any archival project invites some version of the following question: “But should we attend to these novels?
+Should every novel be saved simply because it existed, no matter how dreadful?”
+My bibliography provides a simple and energetic answer: yes!

-According to Simon Dickie’s useful distillation, in its simplest formulation, one can view history as dividing evidence into two piles: what impacts the road ahead, and what falls by the wayside, disconnected from progress or change.
-By only considering how the past influences the present, one neglects the dead ends, leaving behind the paths that went nowhere (13).
-But recognizing this tension between progress and its discontents seems the only way one can reasonably present a period of history.
-As Dickie notes, “suspending teleology is one of the oldest and most useful of defamiliarizing tools” and when practiced, it reveals an enormous mass of material that, though “irrelevant to teleologies of mainstream history,” nevertheless tells us a great deal about a particular literary historical period (12-3).
+As my supervisor Simon Dickie notes, history tends to divide itself into two piles: what impacts the road ahead and what falls by the wayside, disconnected from progress or change.
+By only considering how the past influences the present, we neglect the dead ends, leaving behind the paths that went nowhere (13).
+Instead, recognizing the tension between progress and its discontents seems like the only way to reasonably present a historical period.
+As Dickie notes, “suspending teleology is one of the oldest and most useful of defamiliarizing tools.”
+When practiced, it reveals an enormous mass of material that reveals a great deal about a particular moment in literary history, precisely because it is “irrelevant to teleologies of mainstream history” (12-3).

-A brief manifesto concludes my thoughts on straightforward narratives of historical progress: if one wants to represent a period of time realistically, then one must attend to every aspect, from the exciting and likeable, to the boring and confusing, no matter how unpleasant this evidence may be.
+A brief manifesto concludes my thoughts on straightforward narratives of historical progress: if someone wants to represent a period of time realistically, then they have to think about every aspect, from the exciting and likeable to the boring and confusing, no matter how unpleasant this evidence may be.

-This soliloquy on historical teleology finds its mirror image in the evolution of the English literary canon.
-Yes, the eighteenth century produced the rise of the realist novel, which in turn influenced figures such as Austen, Eliot, Dickens, and more.
-But as in history, this narrative disregards the “misfit forms,” as Lorri Nandrea would call them, the shirked genres that never went anywhere long term, even though their brief existence and proliferation can tell us so much about their specific literary historical contexts.
+My soliloquy on historical teleology finds its mirror image in the evolution of the English literary canon.
+Yes, the eighteenth century produced the rise of the realist novel, which in turn influenced titans such as Austen, Dickens, Eliot and more.
+But as in history, this narrative disregards the “misfit forms,” as Lorri Nandrea would call them, the shirked genres that never went anywhere long term, even though their brief existence and proliferation tell us so much.

-With this in mind – all the scholarly models that omit and neglect – how can one thoroughly understand literary production in 1750-1765?
-This project has two suggestions: By setting aside the question of how this period relates to the novels that came before and after, and by examining what contributes to the distinction between ‘good’ and ‘bad’ literature, instead of categorizing novels as one group or the other.
+With all this in mind, how can someone thoroughly understand narratives about women in 1750-1765?
+I have two suggestions: by setting aside how this period relates to the novels that came before or after, and by examining what contributes to the distinction between ‘good’ and ‘bad’ literature, instead of categorizing novels as one group or the other.

-While it is true that not all the novels on this bibliography seem like enjoyable reads, one must remember that even these managed to sell well in their own time, achieving at least two editions within five years of their initial publication.
+While it’s true that not all of the novels on this bibliography seem like enjoyable reads, they all managed to sell well in their own time, achieving at least two editions within three years of their initial publication.
 Midcentury readers found something they liked in these works.
-Rather than baffling at their success, striving to understand their appeal seems a better way to comprehend this intriguing time in literary history.
+Instead of scratching our heads at their success, trying to understand their appeal is a better way to comprehend them.

-More broadly, the sheer variety of successful novels at midcentury is itself remarkable: an immediate rebuttal to anyone who insists that literary history moved along in a straightforward evolution.
-Instead, this critical bibliography indicates a diverse range of genres, models of authorship, and extremely varied critical reception, amid uniform pricing practices and shared advertisement strategies.
+More broadly, the sheer variety of successful novels at midcentury is itself remarkable—an immediate rebuttal to anyone who insists that literary history moved along in a straightforward evolution.
+My project reflects a diverse range of genres, models of authorship, and extremely varied critical receptions, amid uniform pricing practices and shared advertisement strategies.

 For a thorough and rousing discussion of teleology in eighteenth-century literary scholarship, see Dickie’s introduction, “The Unsentimental Eighteenth Century, 1740-70”, cited below.